kasratookallo-svg/Translator/README.md

-Aim : to translate a sentence given in (English, Deutsch , French) to persion, written in Finglish(Farsi_English).
+Aim : to translate a sentence given in (English, Deutsch , French) into Farsi language, written in Finglish(Farsi_English).